thaumant/conv/README.md

 # Gotchas

-- In `dump` method don't wrap the result in `{$Constructor: result}`, Shaped will do that for you.
+- In `dump` method don't wrap the result in `{$Constructor: result}`, Conv will do that for you.
-- Do not transform properties of the dumped value, Shaped will do that recursively after calling `spec.dump()` on source value.
+- Do not transform properties of the dumped value, Conv will do that recursively after calling `spec.dump()` on source value.
 Dump works from top to bottom.
 - Restore works in the opposite direction: when dumped object is passed to `spec.restore()`, it's properties are already restored.
 - Check your spec: in almost all cases `val` should be equal `spec.restore(spec.dump(val))`, as well as `dumped` shold be equal `spec.dump(spec.restore(dumped))`.